xlq/ats-lang/doc/EXAMPLE/STFPL/README.txt

 ######
 ##
-## An implementation of a simply typed functional programming language
+## A *realistic* implementation of a simply typed functional programming language
 ## (STFPL) is given here.
 ##
 ######